-The model also offers a consistent explanation of the distinct pricing patterns in gasoline markets outlined in Noel (2007a).
+Hence, The model offers a consistent explanation of the distinct pricing patterns in gasoline markets outlined in Noel (2007a).
 Noel (2007a) finds three distinct patterns: sticky pricing, Edgeworth price cycles, and cost-based pricing.
 Each of these regimes is consistent with one of our theorems.
 The sticky-pricing result is consistent with Theorem 1, Edgeworth cycles with Theorem 2, and cost-based pricing with Theorem 3 (and Proposition 6).
-Moreover, Corollaries 1 and 2 highlight that multiple equilibrium dynamics can persist in which there is both convergence and non-convergence.
-Hence, our model proposes a consistent theoretical explanation of these differences.
+Rather than relying on equilibrium selection, our model can explain this variation in gasoline markets across cities by (possibly subtle) differences in consumer demand across cities and (possibly subtle) differences in the search cost.
 A formal empirical analysis of this mechanism is left for future work.